geovedi/book-notes/2021/unsettled.notes.md

 ### Emissions Explained and Extrapolated
 - Introduction and Personal Anecdote:
-  - The author recalls an event at Buckingham Palace involving Prince Philip and climate discussion.
+  - Koonin recalls an event at Buckingham Palace involving Prince Philip and climate discussion.
-  - The topic of the evening was climate and energy, and the author engaged in a conversation about carbon dioxide emissions and global temperatures.
+  - The topic of the evening was climate and energy, and Koonin engaged in a conversation about carbon dioxide emissions and global temperatures.
 - The Significance of Greenhouse Gases:
   - Carbon dioxide (CO2) and methane (CH4) are significant human-caused greenhouse gases affecting the climate.
   - Efforts to reduce climate impact focus on reducing emissions due to the increasing concentrations of these gases.